BenjaminBini/barmaid/README.md

 Barmaid is a cross-platform desktop app that enables you to create a static webserver on your machine.
 Select a directory, choose a port and you're done: go to http://localhost:XXXX where XXXX is the port you chose.

+Since version 1.1.0, you can enable auto-compile for jade/pug templates !

 ## Download

 You can download the app from the release tab or by following [this link for Mac](https://github.com/BenjaminBini/barmaid/releases/download/v1.1.0/barmaid-1.1.0.dmg), [this one for Windows](https://github.com/BenjaminBini/barmaid/releases/download/v1.1.0/barmaid-1.1.0-win.zip) or [this one for Linux](https://github.com/BenjaminBini/barmaid/releases/download/v1.1.0/barmaid-1.1.0-x86_64.AppImage).